 So listen carefully for these ‘signposts’ which tell you what’s coming next.

 4. Follow the word count

-Make sure you follow the word count in the instructions of each question.
+Make sure you follow the word count in the instructions for each question.
 For example, if the instructions say “write no more than one word” and you write “the train” instead of “train”, your answer will be marked as incorrect.

-5. Cross check your answers
+5. Cross-check your answers

 Those are our IELTS Listening Tips!
 Always cross check your answers from your answer sheet to your listening booklet.

 Adopt these useful strategies on How To Develop Your IELTS Vocabulary.